eficode-academy/helm-katas/helm-chart-named-templates.md

 In this exercise we will create a named template to default the resource requests and limits for our deployments.

-Then we will conditionally override the defaults by using a each of the deployments contextual resource definitions.
+Then we will conditionally override the defaults by using each of the deployments contextual resource definitions.

 ### Overview